Garden Studio vs Home Office: Why Remote Workers Are Making the Switch

 Can a garden studio be used year-round?

-Yes, if it’s insulated and properly built.
+Yes, if it's insulated and properly built.
 Look for insulated walls and roof, double glazing, ventilation, and weather-resistant materials.
-A four-season garden studio should stay comfortable in both summer and winter.
+A year-round garden studio should stay comfortable in both summer and winter.

 Leave a comment